Correlation Detection and an Operational Interpretation of the Renyi Mutual Information: Introduction

 \paragraph*{Outline.} The remainder of this paper is structured as follows.
 In Section~\ref{sc:pre} we introduce the necessary notation and mathematical preliminaries, and we discuss some properties of the R\'enyi divergence.
 We believe that Lemma~\ref{lm:pinching} and Corollary~\ref{cor:achieve} may be of independent interest.
 In Section~\ref{sc:mui} we define the generalized R\'enyi mutual information (which formally generalizes both R\'enyi mutual information and R\'enyi conditional entropy) and discuss various properties, including a duality relation and additivity.
 Most importantly, in Proposition~\ref{pr:universal}, we show that it can be represented as an asymptotic limit of classical R\'enyi divergences.

 Then, in Section~\ref{sc:prob} we formally define the composite hypothesis test we consider and the required operational quantities.
 In doing so, we introduce a slightly more general problem that includes the two hypothesis testing problems discussed previously as special cases.
 In Section~\ref{sc:hoeffding} we prove an analogue of the quantum Hoeffding bound that establishes the operational meaning for R\'enyi mutual information and R\'enyi conditional entropy for $\alpha < 1$.
 Moreover, in Section~\ref{sc:sc} we find the strong converse exponents for our problem, yielding an operational meaning for the R\'enyi mutual information and R\'enyi conditional entropy for $\alpha > 1$.
 As in the non-composite case, for $\alpha > 1$ the relevant R\'enyi divergence is the ``sandwiched'' R\'enyi divergence.

-We conclude our treatment of the problem by considering the second order asymptotics in~Section~\ref{sc:second}.
+We conclude our treatment of this problem by considering the second order asymptotics in~Section~\ref{sc:second}.
 This section is interesting on its own since it provides a new and more intuitive proof of the achievability of the second order that also easily adapts to non-composite hypothesis testing.